-The Canon PowerShot G1 X Mark III and the Fujifilm X70 are two digital cameras that were officially introduced, respectively, in October 2017 and January 2016.
+The Canon PowerShot G1 X Mark III and the Fujifilm X70 are two digital cameras that were revealed to the public, respectively, in October 2017 and January 2016.
 Both the G1X Mark III and the X70 are fixed lens compact cameras that are equipped with an APS-C sensor.
-The Canon has a resolution of 24 megapixel, whereas the Fujifilm provides 16 MP.
+The Canon has a resolution of 24 megapixels, whereas the Fujifilm provides 16 MP.

 Body comparison: Canon G1 X Mark III vs Fujifilm X70

-An illustration of the physical size and weight of the Canon G1 X Mark III and the Fujifilm X70 is provided in the side-by-side display below.
+The physical size and weight of the Canon G1 X Mark III and the Fujifilm X70 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X70 is notably smaller (19 percent) than the Canon G1 X Mark III.
 Moreover, the X70 is markedly lighter (15 percent) than the G1X Mark III.
 It is worth mentioning in this context that the G1X Mark III is splash and dust resistant, while the X70 does not feature any corresponding weather-sealing.

 Concerning battery life, the G1X Mark III gets 200 shots out of its NB-13L battery, while the X70 can take 330 images on a single charge of its NP-95 power pack.
 The power pack in the X70 can be charged via the USB port, which can be very convenient when travelling.